angsanley/ga-h97-hd3-opencore/README.md

 * *Peripherals* → XHCI Hand-off [**Enabled**]
 * *Peripherals* → EHCI Hand-off [**Enabled**]
 * *Peripherals* → Super IO → Serial Port [**Disabled**]

-## Issues
-1. USB is not mapped correctly yet, but it's somewhat working.
-2. Sleep is not working as USB is not fixed yet.
-Please disable sleep for now.